 Abdomen, tummy (including the sides and lower back)

 Thailand is the pioneer of modern medical tourism.
-After the Asian Financial Crisis in the 1990s, hospitals such as the Bumrungrad International in Bangkok began to attract foreign patients with the lure of internationally-accredited status couples with prices 50-70% lower than at home.
+After the Asian Financial Crisis in the late 1990s, hospitals such as the Bumrungrad International in Bangkok began to attract foreign patients with the lure of internationally-accredited status couples with prices 50-70% lower than at home.
 It is estimated by the International Medical Travel Journal that Thailand receives over two million medical tourists a year.
 It is a buoyant market, popular not only because of the high standards of medical care and the cost but also because once discharged, patients can recuperate in luxurious five-star hotels at very reasonable prices.

-Top-class facilities exist not just in Bangkok, but throughout the country, as there are high-quality international hospitals also located in popular holiday spots, including Chiang Mai and Phuket, which gives patients a choice of locations for their post-surgery recuperation.
+Top-class facilities exist not just in Bangkok, but throughout the country, as high-quality international hospitals are also located in popular holiday spots, including Chiang Mai and Phuket, which gives patients a choice of locations for their post-surgery recuperation.
 The recovery time for a body lift takes some weeks, so patients may as well make the most of their surroundings while taking things easy.

 You should also choose your surgeon with care.
-Thailand, generally, has exceptionally high standards when it comes to its medical care and facilities, but you should ensure you check and double-check as much background information as you can.
+Thailand generally has exceptionally high standards when it comes to its medical care and facilities, but you should ensure you check and double-check as much background information as you can.

 At Medical Departures, we only work with quality-checked doctors.
 Our checks include: